syahidanAS/syahidanAS/README.md

 ### Hi there 👋 I'm Syahidan Arrizaldy Sidik,

-A front end engineer from Indonesia
+I'm a front end engineer from Indonesia